oktay-be/aisports-functions/scraper_function/README.md

 ### Automated Deployment (Recommended)

-The function is automatically deployed via GitHub Actions when changes are pushed to the `main` branch.
+The function is automatically deployed via GitHub Actions when changes are pushed to `dev` or `feature/*` branches.
 The workflow file is located at `.github/workflows/deploy-scraper-function.yml`.

-**Required GitHub Secrets:**
-- `GOOGLE_APPLICATION_CREDENTIALS_BASE64` - Base64 encoded service account key
+**Authentication:** Uses Workload Identity Federation (keyless) - no service account keys required.

 The deployment workflow is triggered when:
 - Files in `scraper_function/` are modified
-- Files in `shared_libs/` are modified (when created)
+- Files in `shared_libs/` are modified

+For production deployments to `main`, use `deploy-all.yml` workflow.

 ### Prerequisites for Manual Deployment